Chehalis River Salmon / Steelhead Fishing in the Upper River

 |The South Fork of the Chehalis on right, looking downstream off the railroad bridge to the main river on the left||Casting into a pool on the upper Chehalis above Adna for trout during a summer pontoon boat float trip|

 Above the Boistfort/South Fork bridge about 3 miles on Highway 6 (just past the old garbage transfer site) is the River Rd to the right, down it about a mile or so on the LH corner is an unimproved parking area (owned by WDFW that they do not advertise) that leads to the river which is close by.
 Here is a deep hole with a rocky riffle above on a corner.
 This pool below has fishable water, but usually a float/bobber works best as there are large jagged rocks in the bottom, precluding drifting.

 |Here is a rocky riffle at Meskil||The upper head of the pool below the Meskil riffle|

 Above the Boistfort/South Fork bridge about 5 miles is Rainbow Falls State Park, which is right on Highway 6.
 The pictures below were taken off the bridge across the river entering the park's picnic/camping area.
-The bridges were wiped out by the December 2007 flood.
+These two bridges were wiped out by the December 2007 flood.
 There is parking along the wide shoulder of the highway at this area and a trail down to the falls under the old now missing bridge from the upstream highway side.

 salmon migration until the fall rains raise it enough to allow fish passage, and before the 2007 flood that wiped out both bridges to the park that these photos show or were taken from.
 One of these bridges is scheduled for replacement

 2013 / 2014, but has not happened yet as of the fall of 2017.